vijayrajpanchall/matic-docs/docs/supernets/operate/quick-start.md

   go build -o polygon-edge .
   ```

+> Note that the default branch for the source code is `develop`.

 ## 2. Use the deployment script to start a local network

 The script is available under the "scripts" directory of the client.